The GenomeComputer Company

 Building on genomic data should not mean scraping consumer reports, integrating closed interpretation SDKs, or standing up your own lab.

 The Genome API gives your product a direct path to the underlying genome.
-Programmatically order SNP genotyping, SNP with imputation, whole-genome 30x, or whole-genome 100x sequencing.
+Programmatically order 3x/30x whole-genome sequencing or GSA genotyping, keep a hosted genome runtime, build insight panels, and ask bounded genome questions.
 We handle kit fulfillment, lab processing, pipeline execution, and result delivery.

 The same API also accepts existing VCFs.
 If your user already has data from a legacy provider, clinical run, or research dataset, you can convert it into the same .genome output surface without sequencing them again.